Virginia Meissner Sno-Park is one of the best sno-parks near Bend for cross-country skiing and snowshoeing.

 For up-to-date grooming and conditions reports, check out the Meissner Nordic conditions grooming report.

-Other Places to Snowshoe and Cross-Country Ski Near Bend
+Other Places to Snowshoe and Nordic Ski Near Bend

-Don’t stop at Meissner.
-There are tons of other options to snowshoe and cross-country ski near Bend.
+Fortunately, there are tons of amazing places to snowshoe and cross-country ski near Bend!

-In addition, Mt.
+In addition to snow parks, Mt.
 Bachelor Ski Resort has an expansive network of Nordic trails that range in difficulty.
-They also have a variety of snowshoe trails and gear rentals.
+They also have a variety of snowshoe trails.

 Hoodoo Ski Area also has a variety of Nordic trails.
 They groom during the weekends and charge a fee.
 However, when they don’t groom the trails are free.